rpmuller/ePubs/WP1.md

 610-560 BC, was Daphnae.
 Here Jeremiah and many other Jewish fugitives took refuge from Nebuchadrezzar (Jeremiah xliii.
-5 ff.); but while Egypt undoubtedly influenced the Greeks, the Jews did not, nor can we suppose that Jeremiah felt anything but horror towards the sceptical Ionians.
+5 ff.); but while Egypt undoubtedly influenced the Greeks, the Jews did not, nor can we suppose that Jeremiah felt anything but horror towards the skeptical Ionians.

 As regards the date of Thales, the best evidence, as we saw, is that